janosh/matbench-discovery/site/src/routes/si/+page.md

 <BoxHullDistErrors />
 {/if}

 > @label:fig:box-hull-dist-errors Box plot of interquartile ranges (IQR) of hull distance errors for each model.
 The whiskers extend to the 5th and 95th percentiles.
-The median is shown as a horizontal line inside the box.
+The horizontal line inside the box shows the median.
 BOWSR has the largest median error while Voronoi RF has the largest IQR.
 Note that MEGNet and CGCNN are the only models with positive median.
 Their hull distance errors are biased towards more frequently predicting thermodynamic instability, explaining why they are closest to getting the overall number of stable structures in the test set right ([see rolling classification precision/recall plots](/preprint#fig:cumulative-precision-recall))